-And so he placed himself behind the door of the princesses’ room, with the twelve bouquets in a basket.
+So he placed himself behind the door of the princesses’ room with the twelve bouquets in a basket.
 When they arose, he gave one to each of the sisters.
-The princesses took the flowers without even deigning to look at the lad, except Lina the youngest, who fixed her large black eyes as soft as velvet on him, and exclaimed, ‘Oh, how pretty he is — our new flower boy!’
+The princesses took the flowers without even deigning to look at the lad, except Lina the youngest, who fixed her large black eyes as soft as velvet on him, and exclaimed, “Oh, how pretty he is — our new flower boy!”
 The rest all burst out laughing, and the eldest pointed out that a princess ought never to lower herself by looking at a garden boy.

 Now the the beautiful eyes of the Princess Lina inspired him with a violent longing to try his fate – and see if he could discover the secret of satin shoes that were worn out every night.
 This was his only chance to win her hand in marriage.

-“Plant these two laurels in two large pots, rake them over with the rake, water them with the bucket, and wipe them with the towel.
-When they have grown as tall as a girl of fifteen, say to each of them, ‘My beautiful laurel, with the golden rake I have raked you, with the golden bucket I have watered you, with the silken towel I have wiped you.’
+Then the Star-Gazer had another dream.
+The lady in the golden dress appeared to him once more, holding in one hand two young trees, a cherry laurel and a rose laurel, and in the other hand a little golden rake, a little golden bucket, and a silken towel.
+She spoke to him, saying, “Plant these two laurels in two large pots, rake them over with the rake, water them with the bucket, and wipe them with the towel.
+When they have grown as tall as a girl of fifteen, say to each of them, “My beautiful laurel, with the golden rake I have raked you, with the golden bucket I have watered you, with the silken towel I have wiped you.”
 Then after that ask anything you choose, and the laurels will give it to you.”

 Michael thanked the lady in the golden dress, and when he woke he found the two laurel bushes beside him.
 So he carefully obeyed the orders he had been given by the lady.

 The trees grew very fast, and when they were as tall as a girl of fifteen he said to the cherry laurel, “My lovely cherry laurel, with the golden rake I have raked thee, with the golden bucket I have watered thee, with the silken towel I have wiped thee.
 Teach me how to become invisible.”
-Then there instantly appeared on the laurel a pretty white flower, which Michael gathered and stuck into his button-hole.
-And as soon as he had done so, he saw his hands and arms disappear, and then his entire body, and he was completely invisible.
+Then there instantly appeared on the laurel a pretty white flower, which Michael gathered and stuck into his button hole.
+As soon as he had done so, he saw his hands and arms disappear, and then his entire body.
+He was now completely invisible.

 “Are you ready?” asked the eldest.